phanclan/tfe-create-workspace/README.md

 # To Do

-* Add an example to create workspaces for the steps above.
+* Add an example to create workspaces for the steps above. - done
 * Break out the outputs and variables into their own files for each step.